Code-Institute-Submissions/wedding-photography/README.md

 * I tested each section of the contact form to make sure that the form could not be submitted without the required fields having the necessary information.
 * I also tested the contact form to ensure that once filled in correctly, there were not any errors preventing it from being submitted.
 * I re-tested all pages on mobiles to ensure that there weren't any erros with button functionality and button spacing.
+* I input every piece of code both for the CSS style sheet, and the html pages through W3C validator to ensure that no errors were present.

 #### Troubleshooting